hamelsmu/hamel-site/index.md

-## Welcome To Hamel's Technical Talks Page
+## Welcome To Hamel's Professional Page

 I'm a data scientist specializing in Machine Learning.
 Lately, I have been working on NLP problems using deep learning to learn representations from code and text at Github.
 Prior to this, I worked as a data scientist in growth marketing at Airbnb, and before that I helped build [Automated Machine Learning](https://www.kdnuggets.com/2017/01/current-state-automated-machine-learning.html) technologies at DataRobot.
+Before that, I was a management consultant for ~8 years.

-The purpose of this page is to serve as a central point of reference for the talks I give.
-Any materials (slides, videos, links, blogs) that I reference in my talks will be made available here.
+The purpose of this page is to serve as a central point of reference for talks and blogs I write.
+Furthermore, any materials that I reference in my talks will be made available here.

 ### How To Get In Touch